PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: addDomainCNAMESpoof(domain, cname)

+  .. deprecated:: 1.2.0

   Generate CNAME answers for queries.
+This function is deprecated as of 1.2.0 in favor of using:

+    addAction(domain, SpoofCNAMEAction(cname))

   :param string domain: Domain name to spoof for
   :param string cname: Domain name to add CNAME to